Your Offer Was Accepted — Here’s What Happens Next

 Secure Closing Cost Funds

 Your closing costs represent the fees associated with your home purchase.
-This often includes things like application fees, attorney fees, credit reports, inspection property mortgage insurance (PMI), escrow deposits, etc. This is typically between 2 to 5 percent of the purchase price, so do the math and make sure that money is available.
+This often includes things like application fees, attorney fees, credit reports, inspection, private mortgage insurance (PMI), escrow deposits, etc. This is typically between 2 to 5 percent of the purchase price, so do the math and make sure that money is available.
 Or, consider a No Closing Cost mortgage option.

 Get Homeowners Insurance